-THE YEAR IN FIGURES

-2017 budget of the institution

-399

-Statistically, 2017 has been a year of unflagging judicial activity.
+2017 budget of the institution 399 million euros Statistically, 2017 has been a year of unflagging judicial activity.
 The overall number of cases brought in 2017 (1 656 cases) is slightly higher than in 2016, while the number of cases completed in 2017 has remained at a high level (1 594 cases).
 This workload has also been reflected in the activity of the administrative departments which lend their support to the courts on a daily basis.

-75

-judges

-11

 advocates general

-uavocates gener

-2 174
+from the 28 Member States

-officials and other staff
+2 174 officials and other staff

-40%

-Men

-60%

-Women
+40% Men 850 60% Women 1324

 The judicial year (both courts taken together)

-1 656

-from the 28 Member States

-cases brought

-1 594

-cases completed

-154 336
+1 594 cases completed 154 336

 procedural documents entered in the registers of the Registries

 Average duration of proceedings:

-16.3

-months
+16.3 months

-Court of Justice General Court 16.4 months 16.3 months Percentage of procedural documents lodged via e-Curia:
+Court of Justice General Court

+16.4 months 16.3 months Percentage of procedural documents lodged via e-Curia:

-Court of Justice
+Court of Justice 73%

-73% 83%

-General Court
+General Court 83%

-1

-Number of e-Curia accounts
+Number of e-Curia accounts 4 354

-4 354

-Number of Member States using e-Curia 28
+Number of Member using e-Curia States 28

-2 801

-judicial noticespublished in the

-Official Journal of

-the European Union
+judicial notices published in the Official Journal of the European Union

-The language departments As a multilingual judicial institution, the Court must be able to deal with a case irrespective of the official language of the European Union in which it has been brought.
+The language departments

+As a multilingual judicial institution, the Court must be able to deal with a case irrespective of the official language of the European Union in which it has been brought.

 It then ensures that its case-law is disseminated in all those languages.

+24

-24 potential languages of the case, i.e. 552 possible language combinations 609 'lawyerlinguists' to translate written documents 23 language units
+potential languages of the case, i.e. 552 possible language combinations 'lawyerlinguists' to translate written documents 23 language units

+Number of pages to

+1 115 000

+be translated

+Dialogue and exchanges

+national judges received at the Court in the context of seminars, training courses, visits and traineeships

-1 135 000
+◇ 1 135 000

 pages produced by the translation department

 Reduction of translation requirements in 2017

 (internal economy measures)

 410 000

 pages

-Number of pages to be translated

-1 115 000

-696 hearings and meetings with simultaneous translation
+hearings and meetings with simultaneous translation

-74

 Interpreters for hearings and meetings

-Dialogue and exchanges